7 steps to help prevent and address workplace bullying

 Anti-bullying advocates hope to ride the coattails of the #MeToo anti-harassment movement.
 Bullying and sexual harassment stem from the same power imbalances.

-If you haven’t already, it’s time to start paying attention to the issue, both to get ahead of potential legal liability and to mitigate the high business costs of bullying.
-Some steps to consider taking:
+If you haven’t already, it’s time to start paying attention to the issue to avoid potential legal liability and mitigate the high business costs of bullying.

-- Avoid hiring bullies in the first place.
+• Avoid hiring bullies in the first place.
 Including potential peers and subordinates, not just potential managers, in the interview process may help prevent bullies from being hired.
 Studies indicate that bullies often target those with less power, so peers and subordinates may be better positioned to spot troubling behavior in interviews.

-- Treat bullying as a performance problem.
+• Treat bullying as a performance problem.
 Don’t reward or promote bullies.
 Doing so sends a message that bullying is accepted and not a bar to success.
 Instead, reform or get rid of bullies whenever possible.
 No matter how valuable an employee seems, the real and significant costs of bullying, if quantified, often outweigh a bully’s perceived value.

-- Take steps to prevent violence.
+• Take steps to prevent violence.
 Most bullying does not turn violent, but bullying can be a precursor to violence by the bully or a target of bullying.
-Consider forming a threat assessment team to assess and address violence risks as they may arise.
+Consider forming a threat assessment team to assess and address violence risks as they arise.